There are so many fun things to do in Pokhara I’d recommend staying for at least three days. Here are the best Pokhara activities to add to your list.

 – Make sure you set aside some time to just chill by the Lakeside.
 There are some great little bars lining the lake, making the perfect spot to enjoy the sunset from.

 – Go shopping.
 I bought a scarf for myself.
 The cashmere is zagged one you’ll see everywhere, for 1000.
 And a much better quality one for my mum for more.
 I also bought some little leather shoes, an Annapurna t-shirt and a little present for my boyfriend.
 There are so many shops, kinda selling the same thing, it’s down to you to get the best deal you can find.
+Check out this list of the best Nepal souvenirs to prep.

 – Challenge yourself.
 Whether it’s paragliding or yoga that’s just not your usual thing, while you’re in Pokhara try something new.
 There are so many cool things to do in Pokhara that this is your big opportunity to get out of your comfort zone.